hazeld/EPIC-Skills2018/README.md

 Annotations and links to videos for the EPIC-Skills 2018 Dataset from the CVPR 2018 paper [Who's Better?
 Who's Best?
 Pairwise Deep Ranking for Skill Determination](https://openaccess.thecvf.com/content_cvpr_2018/html/Doughty_Whos_Better_Whos_CVPR_2018_paper.html)

-## Citing
-When using this dataset, kindly reference:

-Hazel Doughty, Dima Damen and Walterio Mayol-Cuevas (2018).
-Who's Better?
-Who's Best?
-Pairwise Deep Ranking for Skill Determination.
-In The IEEE Conference on Computer Vision and Pattern Recognition (CVPR).

 ## Annotation Folder Structure
 `annotations` is further broken down into seven subdirectories, corresponding to the seven tasks used in the paper.